 The learners will...

-- discuss issues around plastic bag usage and disposal.
+- identify issues around plastic bag usage and disposal.

-- learn the benefits of reducing, recycling, and reusing.
+- describe the benefits of reducing, recycling, and reusing.

 - employ problem-solving and teamwork to design a reusable grocery bag that people want to use #ToteChallenge.

-- old T-shirts (have students bring them from home, if possible)
+- old T-shirts (bring them from home, if possible)

 materials to remake the T-shirts, such as needles and thread, ribbons, scissors, and string